 A safety net makes a trampoline much safer and limits the risk of injuries from falling off the trampoline.

 Always use a safety enclosure and check that it is closed before you or your child starts bouncing.
 Even when using a safety net, children should be supervised at all times.

 Standard trampolines are suitable for children aged six and over.
 Younger children should only be allowed to play on a trampoline that is designed for younger children.
 These have a bar that children can hold onto while bouncing.

-Trampolines are great for childrens’ health, flexibility and coordination, however, there have been some safety concerns over their use.
+Trampolines are great for improving health, flexibility and coordination; however, there have been some safety concerns over their use.
 Royal Society for the Prevention of Accidents suggests adhering to the following safety precautions to keep your children safe while using trampolines.